ianmandap/odin-projects/Ruby Linked Lists/README.md

 ## Learnings
 Ruby does not have this data structure supported.
-Here, I implemented a `LinkedList` class in Ruby following the Assignment metric.
+Here, I implemented a `LinkedList` class in Ruby following the Assignment metric using Test Driven Development (RSpecs)

 **Linked Lists**
 - are linear collections of data elements called nodes that "point" to the next node by means of a pointer